soaresdiogo/rabbitmq-example/README.md

 I created a project to show how to use the RabbitMQ sending and receiving messages.

-  - It will be send a message to RabbitMQ
+  - It will go to send a message to RabbitMQ
-  - It will be read a message from RabbitMQ
+  - It will do to read a message from RabbitMQ

 # How to use!